A Community of Growth

 We strive to create a community of Jewish teens who learn together and who learn about one another—who will forge connections that will extend beyond the confines of our classrooms.

-Our Tuesday evening gatherings are a bit different during this time.
-While we've taken our classrooms to a virtual online setting, we still strive to offer a “little something for everyone” and include hands-on learning, intellectually stimulating debates, exploring how to answer our most difficult questions and dilemmas and some guidance in life-skills, such as choosing the right college and how to maintain Jewish connections on campus.
+Our Tuesday evening gatherings include sharing a meal in an informal setting and classes that offer a “little something for everyone.”
+They include hands-on learning, intellectually stimulating debates, exploring how to answer our most difficult questions and dilemmas and some guidance in life-skills, such as choosing the right college and how to maintain Jewish connections on campus.
 There is also a hands-on social justice component to our program.
 Our tradition teaches each of us to lend a hand in tikun olam, in repairing the world.